Jeanie Dicks: Personal life

 On 5 April 1937, she married Ian McVean, a traveller for Beeston Boiler Company, from Glasgow.
 The Dean of Winchester, Gordon Selwyn, who had commissioned the heating and electrification work, performed the ceremony in Winchester Cathedral and all the staff were invited to the service.
 As a wedding gift, the Dean gave the couple an inscribed a copy of his book, The Story of Winchester Cathedral, which had been especially bound in white vellum.

 In March 1939, it was reported that Dicks, under her married name, had been elected President of the Winchester Chamber of Commerce.

 The 1939 England and Wales Register (Census) taken on 29 September, records that Dicks lived in Flat 3, Lansdown House, Winchester, with her husband Ian, and Alice Rance, their housekeeper.
-As well as recording her position as Managing Director of "Heating engineers, Electrical engineers, Plumbers" she is listed as an ARP Ambulance Driver as part of the Home Front war effort at the beginning of World War Two.
+As well as recording her position as managing director of "Heating engineers, Electrical engineers, Plumbers" she is listed as an ARP Ambulance Driver as part of the Home Front war effort at the beginning of World War Two.
 The couple later moved into the Dicks family home 'Limberlost' on St Giles Hill in Winchester.

 In 1954, she was president of the Electrical Industry Benevolent Association, Hants and Dorset branch.

 Dicks died on 6 July 1980 and was commemorated by the Hampshire Chronicle as "one of the City’s leading business women over a period of 40 years".
 Her funeral was held at St. Johns Church, Winchester.

 Recognition

-Winifred Holtby, the novelist and journalist, referred to her in her seminal 1935 book Women and a Changing Civilisation as "without thinking too much about it they have as successfully broken the line between "women's interests" and "men's interests", as the English woman electrical engineer, Miss Jeanie Dicks, who secured the contract for rewiring Winchester Cathedral".
+Winifred Holtby, the novelist and journalist, referred to her in her seminal 1935 book Women and a Changing Civilisation as: